 “Turning to a payday lender was financial suicide for me.”

-It’s tempting to skip the small print on a lengthy payday loan contract, but for borrowers, those pages of legal disclosures are a must-read.
+It’s tempting to skip the small print on a lengthy loan contract, but for borrowers, those pages of legal disclosures are a must-read.
 The contracts reveal all the information that comes back to haunt borrowers later.

 According to Amy Cantu, director of communications for the Community Financial Services Association of America, payday loan contracts guarantee that the lender is in compliance with the Truth in Lending Act (TILA), a federal law designed to protect consumers against unfair credit card and loan practices.
 TILA does not, however, place restrictions on how much a lender can charge in interest, late fees or other finance charges.
 The Community Financial Services Association of America represents payday lenders.